antt0n/Launchpad-Core/README.md

   yarn add launchpadcore
 ```

+When running in a browser, the library automatically calls
+`navigator.requestMIDIAccess()` to request access to the Web MIDI API.

 ## Supported devices
 Launchpad Core offers a driver system to adapt to the different existing models of Novation Launchpad.
 ### MK1